Translations

 1,958,470

 Again, I apologize for the format.
-The technological folks that I pay to maintain my website are lacking on format options.
+The technological folks, whom I pay, to maintain my website, lack the ability to better format this article.